PRAN1999/SakaiClientiOS/README.md

 Beta Testing

 ## Setting up Dev Environment
 If you'd like to compile and run the source code yourself, you can do so on any Mac machine.
-The dependencies are included in the repo, so you should be able to compile without issue.
-Run the following commands:
+The dependencies are included in the repo, however the API Key and Build Secret for Crashlytics are not included in the repo.
+If you would like to hook up your own Crashlytics account to the app, in the project root, add a file names config.txt and configure it according to config-example.txt.

+Otherwise, go into SakaiClientiOS/AppDelegate.swift and comment out the line:

+    Fabric.with([Crashlytics.self])

+Then, run the following commands:

     git clone https://github.com/PRAN1999/SakaiClientiOS.git
     cd SakaiClientiOS